NCEAS/eml/docs/eml-semantic-annotations-primer.md

 While our focus here is on the semantic annotation of EML documents, it is easy to see how the RDF statements can be used to describe and inter-relate any resources that have unique, persistent HTTP URIs!

 Note that the above *RDF triple* consists of three HTTP URIs.
 While the exact distinction among what is a URI, a URN, and a URL can be debated, for our purposes, these HTTP URI's are can be considered both the *name* and *web location* of a resource.
 Content negotiation between a Web server and a client (which might be a browser, or a Python or R script) can enable an HTTP URI to dereference in ways optimized for the requesting client -- e.g. in one case, presenting a human-readable view of metadata for a dataset, and in another, activating a download of that dataset for import into a script.
+[SC: we should include a link to the FAQ here... can we point directly to the question about URIs vs. URNs?]

 The software needed to extract semantic annotations out of EML, and convert these into valid RDF triples, is under development at NCEAS and EDI, and through the rOpenSci project.
 The RDF triple described above, however, hopefully gives an idea of how such triples, constructed of dereferenceable HTTP URI's, can be very useful.